 As you go through the store, you may notice another deal: instant rebates.
-Generally these will come from the manufacturers and Costco will give you the rebate on the items at the cash register.
-I like these a lot and you can find them at certain times of the year.
+Generally, these will come from the manufacturers, and Costco will give you the rebate on the items at the cash register.
+I like these a lot, and you can find them at certain times of the year.
 I buy my Sonicare Toothbrush system and refills during these rebates, because I can save $20 or more on a $100 item.
-Same holds true for many other items, including food.
+The same holds true for many other items, including food.

 Shopping Strategies: Vendor Markdowns